-6. Proceed to Daily Meeting page to clock in/out student.
+6. Proceed to the Daily Meeting page to clock in/out student.

 7. Manually update the Daily code, according to the Percent noted.
 (Ex.
-If the student is present more than 51%, but had a clock in under Meeting page, then change code to the Tardy code.)
+If the student is present more than 51%, but has a clock in under the Meeting page, then change code to the Tardy code.)